Report on the Standalone Financial Statements

-We have audited the accompanying financial statements of PSL Limited (theCompany) which comprises of the Balance Sheet as at 31st March 2016 theStatement of Profit and Loss Account and the Cash Flow Statement for the year ended on thesaid date and a summary of significant accounting policies and other explanatoryinformation.
+We have audited the accompanying standalone financial statements of PSL Limited (theCompany') which comprises of the Balance Sheet as at 31st March 2017 theStatement of Profit and Loss Account and the Cash Flow Statement for the year ended on thesaid date and a summary of significant accounting policies and other explanatoryinformation.

 Our responsibility is to express an opinion on these standalone financial statementsbased on our audit.